 On roads and on water

-The general adoption of full electric buses is still some years away, but a gradual transition to cleaner vehicles relying on various hybrid solutions is under way.
+The general adoption of fully electric buses is still some years away, but a gradual transition to cleaner vehicles relying on various hybrid solutions is underway.
 In some countries, electric drives are being installed in small ferries carrying passengers and vehicles to cut pollution from diesel engines on inland waterways.